Nederlander Theatre: Site

-The Nederlander Theatre is on 208 West 41st Street, between Seventh Avenue and Eighth Avenue near the southern end of Times Square, in the Theater District of Midtown Manhattan in New York City.
-The rectangular land lot covers 10,961 ft2, with a frontage of 111 ft on 41st Street and a depth of 98.75 ft.
+The Nederlander Theatre is on 208 West 41st Street, between Seventh Avenue and Eighth Avenue near the southern end of Times Square, in the Theater District of Midtown Manhattan in New York City, New York, U.S. The rectangular land lot covers 10,961 ft2, with a frontage of 111 ft on 41st Street and a depth of 98.75 ft.
 The Nederlander Theatre abuts a hotel and a parking garage, both of which have existed since before the theater was completed in 1921.
 The city block is shared with the New York Times Building to the west.
 Additionally, the building is near the Candler Building, Madame Tussauds New York, Empire Theatre, and Eleven Times Square to the northwest; the New Amsterdam Theatre and 5 Times Square to the north; and the Times Square Tower to the northeast.

 The Nederlander is the southernmost Broadway theater in the Theater District.
 When the theater was built, the Metropolitan Opera House and seven other theaters were to the south and east, although all of them were closed and demolished by the late 20th century.
 The lack of other Broadway theaters nearby, and its location at the extreme south end of the Theater District, contributed to its relative unpopularity in the late 20th century.
 This sharply contrasted with venues on 42nd Street, a major crosstown artery, and venues on 44th and 45th Streets, which benefited from tourist traffic around Shubert Alley.